 No matter where you live across the United States, you’ll need to kick on either the air conditioning or heat at some point each month.
-With the cooler weather making its 2016-2017 introduction, the thought may come to you about how you can save money on heating bills by making your home more energy-efficient.
+Now that it’s currently cooler, you may be thinking of ways you can save money on heating bills.
+The answer is: making your home more energy-efficient.

 There are dozens of methods that one can abide by to practice better energy usage, but we are going to highlight those that are most readily accessible for yourself and your family.
 Saving on energy doesn’t have to include an overall lifestyle change, but thinking better about your daily choices and living can certainly make all of the difference.

 This is probably one of the easiest habits you can get into to make your home more energy efficient.
 An old air filter will not be as effective in heating or cooling your home, and will actually make your system work harder (and expend more energy) in order to deliver the desired temperature.